Therme Group: Therme Canada, Ontario Place (Toronto)

 In partnership with the Ontario government, Therme is developing a C$700 million wellness destination at Ontario Place.
 The project includes thermal baths, indoor and outdoor attractions, and 16 acres of public parkland co-designed with the Mississaugas of the Credit First Nation and will remain free to access.
 It has faced public scrutiny and political debate since its announcement in 2021.
-In April 2025, the New York Times published an investigation into Therme Group’s involvement in the Ontario Place redevelopment and reported that Therme may have inflated its credentials and incorrectly claimed to have the required 100 million CAD equity to meet the province's bid requirements.
-The report raised questions about the company’s financial qualifications, transparency of the public tender process, and political oversight.
+In April 2025, the New York Times published an investigation into Therme Group's involvement in the Ontario Place redevelopment and reported that Therme may have inflated its credentials and incorrectly claimed to have the required 100 million CAD equity to meet the province's bid requirements.
+The report raised questions about the company's financial qualifications, transparency of the public tender process, and political oversight.

 Criticism has also focused on the balance between public and private space in the Ontario Place plans.
 In December 2024, the Auditor General of Ontario criticized the Therme Canada project on the Toronto waterfront as opaque and unfair and that the Therme Group had included information about "Therme" projects that it did not control in its bid.
 In response, Ontario Premier Doug Ford and Minister of Infrastructure Kinga Surma defended the selection, citing due diligence.
-A subsequent report from Ontario’s Auditor General confirmed that Therme met the province’s net worth threshold and lease requirements.
+A subsequent report from Ontario's Auditor General confirmed that Therme met the province's net worth threshold and lease requirements.

+Canadian company Groupe Nordik, which has operated spas under the similar "Thermea" brand since 2015, including a location in the Toronto suburb of Whitby, Ontario, insists it has no affiliation with Therme Group, saying that it has filed legal actions challenging Therme Group's use of the "Therme" name in Canada.

 Therme Washington, DC (USA)

 A large-scale wellbeing destination is planned for Poplar Point along the Anacostia River.
-The site is intended to support community recreation and sustainable tourism in the U.S. capital.Therme Group organized a pop-up wellness festival in October 2025 at outdoor venue Sandlot Anacostia, including a collection of mobile saunas, yoga and dancing workshops, kid-friendly activities, and a market with local goods.
+The site is intended to support community recreation and sustainable tourism in the U.S. capital.
+Therme Group organized a pop-up wellness festival in October 2025 at outdoor venue Sandlot Anacostia, including a collection of mobile saunas, yoga and dancing workshops, kid-friendly activities, and a market with local goods.